Strong-field magnetohydrodynamics for neutron stars: Appendix B: Derivation of dispersion relations and linear response theory

 \section{Appendix B: Derivation of dispersion relations and linear response theory}

 Here we study the linear responses of the system (in the presence of a constant magnetic field) to an infinitesimal external source.
-From the responses of various components of electric and magnetic fields we can extract physical interpretations for various parameters introduced in~\eqref{p1}--\eqref{p3}.
+From the responses of various components of electric and magnetic fields we can extract physical interpretations for various parameters introduced in Eqs.~(15)--(17) in the Letter.

 Recall that \be J^{\mu\nu} =\tilde F^{\mu\nu} = \frac{1}{2} \epsilon^{\mu\nu\rho\sigma} F_{\rho\sigma} \ee and let $a_\mu$ be the vector potential for $F_{\mu \nu}$.
 We then have